-AnalogSignal: A regular sampling of a continuous, analog signal.

-AnalogSignalArray: A regular sampling of a multichannel continuous analog signal.
-This representation (as a 2D NumPy array) may be more efficient for subsequent analysis than the equivalent list of individual AnalogSignal objects.

-Spike: One action potential characterized by its time and waveform.

-SpikeTrain: A set of action potentials (spikes) emitted by the same unit in a period of time (with optional wave-forms).

-Event and EventArray: A time point representing an event in the data, or an array of such time points.
+- AnalogSignal: A regular sampling of a single- or multi-channel continuous analog signal. - IrregularlySampledSignal: A non-regular sampling of a single- or multi-channel continuous analog signal. - SpikeTrain: A set of action potentials (spikes) emitted by the same unit in a period of time (with optional waveforms). - Event: An array of time points representing one or more events in the data. - Epoch: An array of time intervals representing one or more periods of time in the data.

-Epoch and EpochArray: An interval of time representing a period of time in the data, or an array of such intervals.

-2.1.2 Container objects
+Container objects